pcingola/SnpEff/src/docs/download.md

 Most configuration parameters, are explained in the comments in the same config file, so I won't repeat the explanation here :-)

 Usually you do NOT need to change the configuration.
-Some peoeple may need to change the location of the databases (`data.dir` parameter).
+Some people may need to change the location of the databases (`data.dir` parameter).
 By default, this parameter points to the `data` directory where you installed the tool (i.e. in unix systems, this is `./data`).
-If you want to change this, you can edit the `snpEff.config` file and change the `data_dir` entry:
+If you want to change this, you can edit the `snpEff.config` file and change the `data.dir` entry:
 ```
 #---
 # Databases are stored here